Bitwise operators - The Journey

 0 0 0 0 0 1 0 1 5

 Is it easier with the table?
-What we did is really simple we caught a random number between 0 and 255 and applied to the table to see its representation in binary.
-Now we know 5 in binary is 101 and 10 is 1010.
+What we did is really simple: we took a random number between 0 and 255 and applied it to the table to see its representation in binary.
+Now we know that 5 in binary is 101 and 10 is 1010.

 The & (AND) operator